Student Code of Conduct Appendix 11

 - Students must follow all guidelines for personal distancing and safety, including:

-- Proper handwashing and personal hygiene
+- Proper handwashing and personal hygiene.

-Disciplinary charges may be bought against you for violating above expectations.
-These include, but are not limited to, Personal Misconduct not on College Property, Failure to Comply, Reckless Endangerment, Violation of Guest Policy, Violation of Identification Policy, and/or Trespassing.
+Disciplinary charges may be brought against the student for violating the above expectations.
+These include but are not limited to, Personal Misconduct not on College Property, Failure to Comply, Reckless Endangerment, Violation of Guest Policy, Violation of Identification Policy, and/or Trespassing.
 Effective October 1, 2020, SUNY Delhi will enforce the SUNY-wide policy for violations for COVID-19 safety protocols (pdf) announced by SUNY Chancellor Jim Malatras.
 These uniformed sanctions include suspension and expulsion from SUNY Delhi.

-Students who are removed from housing, suspended or expelled for violating the above policies will not be eligible for a refund.
+Students who are removed from housing, suspended, or expelled for violating the above policies will not be eligible for a refund.